 Overall, the breakdown of where women worked, and the types of positions they held in Kosovo is not unusual.
 Many countries, in both the high and low income countries, see concentrations of women working in education, health and social services related fields.
 Many of these countries also see women typically taking more professional and technical roles, as opposed to low skilled and/or roles requiring physical labour.
 Additionally, the underrepresentation of women at senior levels is unfortunately a problem seen in almost all countries.

-Following on from the low participation rate for women we saw in Part IV, looking at the unemployment statistics has not provided many reasons to be optimistic.
+Following on from the low participation rate for women, looking at the unemployment statistics has not provided many reasons to be optimistic.
 The unemployment rate for women has been dropping, but that fall is largely due to women leaving the labour force rather than getting employed.
 The extremely high unemployment for young women provides a significant deterrent for women to pursue a career at a key time in their life.
 Finally, women are significantly underrepresented in senior positions within the workplace.
-With all these factors against them, the higher number of women falling into the category of discouraged workers (as seen in Part IV) is completely understandable.
+With all these factors against them, the higher number of women falling into the category of discouraged workers is completely understandable.

 However, amongst the bad news were some rays of light.
 Women who do manage to make it into the workplace tend to be taking more technical and professional positions.
 As compared to the physical jobs men are more likely to take, these jobs tend to be more stable and allow for longer careers.
 There are also sectors where there is already a significant population of women.
 In a lot of ways these sectors can help provide a beachhead for women in the workplace, helping to nurture and train young career focussed women who can then move into senior positions in other sectors later in their careers.